 That’s the best part about the woods: you can lose yourself in them, in both the scary and the wonderful senses of that phrase.

 Here’s the photo documentary of this weekend’s walk, including creeks, gorges, towers and a woodtruck.
-Click on the photo below to get the version with the accompanying narrative text, or click here just to see the slideshow.
+Click here for the photos.

 To see other Hidden in Suburbia photo essays, click here.